 Overview

 Cut Foot Sioux Horse Camp is located northeast of Lake Winnibigoshish.
 Over 120 miles of forest roads and recreation trails surround this scenic campground, making it a favorite location of campers with horses.
+The campground will be first-come, first-served for the entire 2025 season.

 Recreation